jalanb/pym/docs/index.rst

 Python code to code structures.

 pym was inspired by vim but it handles structured (not plain) text.
 At present pym is entirely vapourware, and consists of some ideas based around :ref:`mindful_manipulation` of `Abstract Syntax Trees <http://en.wikipedia.org/wiki/Abstract_syntax_tree>`_, such as those provided by the `ast module <http://docs.python.org/2/library/ast.html?highlight=ast>`_ .
+It would help `my coding <https://github.com/jalanb/dotjab/tree/master/src>` if the parser could `handle bash` too.

 Parsing
 ^^^^^^^